Separation of Variables and Superintegrability on Riemannian Coverings: Superintegrability on covering manifolds

+where $\tilde c_i=\frac {c_i}{k^2}$, and we may consider (\ref{TTW2}) and (\ref{TTW3}) as defined on the manifold $M_k$, where (\ref{TTW2}) becomes (\ref{TTW3}) when $M_k$ is considered as the Riemannian covering of the Euclidean plane via the transformation $\Pi$, so that $0\leq \phi< 2\pi$.
+In this way we have a global Hamiltonian on $M_k$.

-The system admits polynomial first integrals of degree increasing with $h$ for any rational $h$ \cite{TTW, MPW, TTWcdr}.
-The Hamiltonian (\ref{TTW1}) is globally defined, i.e. periodic in $\phi$, only for $h$ integer or half-integer when $\alpha_i$ are not all zero, and this is the form from which the first integral of degree depending on $h$ is obtained in \cite{TTW,MPW}.
-The global definition of $H$ and of its polynomial in the momenta first integrals is not considered in \cite{TTW,MPW}.
-However, the lack of globality of (\ref{TTW2}) may not induce serious problems in this case, since the particular form of the potential confines the dynamics between its singular values.
-Indeed, provided $\alpha_2\neq 0$, one can always choose non restrictive initial conditions such that the motion of the point is confined between $\phi=0$ and $\phi=\pi/2h$, if $\alpha_1\neq 0$, or $\phi=\pi/h$ otherwise, so that, for any $h$, the half-line $\phi=0$ at least prevents the existence of trajectories making circuits around the origin.
-Therefore, the non-periodicity in $\Phi$ of $H$ and other quantities is not relevant in this case.
+The TTW Hamiltonian admits polynomial first integrals of degree determined by $h$ for any positive rational $h$~\cite{TTWcdr, MPW, TTW}.
+The Hamiltonian (\ref{TTW1}) is globally defined, i.e., periodic in $\Phi$, only for $h$ integer or half-integer when $\alpha_i$ are not all zero, and this is the form from which the first integral of degree depending on $h$ is obtained in~\cite{MPW,TTW}.
+The global definition of $H$ and of its polynomial in the momenta first integrals is not considered in~\cite{MPW, TTW}.
+However, the lack of globality of (\ref{TTW1}) may not induce serious problems for some values of the parameter, since the particular form of the potential confines the dynamics between its singular values.
+Indeed, provided $\alpha_2\neq 0$, one can always choose non restrictive initial conditions such that the motion of the point is confined between $\Phi=0$ and $\Phi=\pi/2h$, if $\alpha_1\neq 0$, or $\Phi=\pi/h$ otherwise, so that, for any $h$, the half-line $\Phi=0$ at least prevents the existence of trajectories making circuits around the origin.
 Things are different when $\alpha_2=0$ and $\alpha_1 \neq 0$.
-In this case, when $h< 1/4$ the singularities disappear, the point can describe circuits around the origin and the periodicity in $\Phi$ of $H$ and its first integrals becomes necessary.

-However, for $h<1/4$, the Hamiltonian is no longer periodic in $\Phi$ and the system is not well defined.
+In this case, when $h< 1/4$ the singularities disappear, the point can describe circuits around the origin and the periodicity in~$\Phi$ of $H$ and its first integrals becomes essential.
+Summarizing the previous remarks, for $h<1/4$, the Hamiltonian (\ref{TTW1}) is no longer periodic in $\Phi$ and the system is not well defined and its peculiarities, such as the periodicity of the limited orbits are lost in the Euclidean plane.

-In the form (\ref{TTW1}), instead, the superintegrability of H can be proved independently from the fact that the rational parameter $h$ is integer or not.
-Indeed, the third first integral obtained by the extension procedure described in \cite{TTWcdr} for any rational $h$ applies to the form (\ref{TTW1}) and does not involve $\Phi$.
-Therefore, the system is not considered on the covering manifold of $M_1=\mathbb E^2$ and the problems of global definition described above do not arise.
+Conversely, in the form (\ref{TTW2}), i.e., when the system is defined on $M_k$, the superintegrability of $H$ can be proved independently from the fact that the rational parameter $k$ is integer or not.
+Indeed, the third first integral obtained by the extension procedure described in~\cite{TTWcdr} for any non-zero positive rational $k$ applies to the form (\ref{TTW2}) and involves trigonometric functions depending on $\phi$, that we can assume $0\leq \phi <2\pi$ (actually, we have the perfect coincidence with the (\ref{TTW1}) when $0\leq \phi < \frac 2k \pi$) and the problems of global definition described above do not arise.